stokilo/puppa/doc/API.md

   - `closeTab`<[object]> should puppa close tab after all tests assigned to it are finished (regardless of result), can be overruled with command line parameter -c=all (close always), -c=none (never close) or c=passed (close only passed) -c=failed (close only failed) (affected window close behavior too).
     - `onFailure`<[boolean]> in case at least one test failed on the tab, if true then close tab, otherwise tab remains open
 	- `onSuccess`<[boolean]> in case all tests passed on the tab, if true then close tab, otherwise tab remains open
-- `globalInject`<[array]> array of javascript files that should be injected into test page.
+- `globalInject`<[array[object]]> array of javascript objects that define files that should be injected into test page.
 Puppa define top page that contains an IFRAME and all scripts defined in `globalInject`.
-So each page you test are wrapped into the IFRAME decorated with scripts on runtime.
+So each page you test are wrapped into the IFRAME decorated.
+    - `file`<[string]> file path relative to the root dir.
+    - `instrumented`<[boolean]> if set to true then javascript test functions will be instrumented in the way that you can see each executed line in built in console.
+This is for tracking test progress. with scripts on runtime.
 Reason why scripts must be defined is to give developer flexibility to resolve library conflicts.
 - `testSuite` <[object]> list of test suites, each suite is executed sequentially
   - `suite1` <[object]> groups of test that will run in parallel on defined tabs.
 To run only single test suite you can pass parameter to runner as following `node run.js tests -s=suiteName`.
 Suite with name 'dev' is by default disabled when there is no explicitly provided in command line parameter: -s=dev .